IlyasDeckers/crystallized-time/crystallized_time.md

 The Indian classical tradition encodes similar principles under the framework of tala — the rhythmic cycle — and through practices such as konnakol, the vocal percussion tradition of Carnatic music.
 In these traditions, it is conventional to construct rhythmic layers from prime-number groupings: five notes against three, seven against four, and so on.
 Each layer is internally evenly distributed across the same total time span, but the different groupings produce fundamentally different rhythmic characters.

 What is notable is that these traditions arrived at polyrhythmic phase dynamics not through physics but through centuries of refined aesthetic practice.
-The fact that human musical intuition converges on structures that mirror quantum mechanical behavior suggests that these structures may reflect something deep about the nature of time perception — or about the nature of time itself.
+The fact that human musical intuition converges on structures that mirror quantum mechanical behavior suggests that these structures may reflect something deep about the nature of time perception.

 ---